omediadon/WorldWarRoyale/README.md

 - Enemy can now shoot the player and looks for him around
 - Enemy states, Aware or not of our presence
 - Bullet holes appear when bullets hit surface
+- Event Bus system to trigger events more sufficiently

 ##### Fixed